NCEAS/metadig-engine/docs/developer-guide.md

 cd metadig-webapp
 ```

-The following Maven command performas a complete build of metadig engine.
+The following Maven command performs a complete build of metadig engine.
 Each Maven target will be explained separately

 ```
 mvn clean mvn package install